Tsuneari Fukuda: Shakespeare productions and My Japanese Language Classroom

 Fukuda was an opponent of the post-war Japanese script reforms, such as the replacement of historical kana orthography with a new, phonocentric orthography, and the implementation of restrictions on the use of and simplification of Chinese characters.
 These changes, which were adopted after a push by the American military administration in Japan to replace the Japanese writing system with the Latin alphabet, were viewed by Fukuda as the destruction of Japanese culture.
 He continued to use the pre-war orthography in his own writing.
 During 1958, Fukuda published a series of articles on the subject in Koe (聲), a magazine produced by Hachi-no-Ki Kai members.
-These articles were later complied into a Yomiuri Prize-winning book, My Japanese Language Classroom (私の國語教室, Watashi no kokugokyōshitsu), which was released in 1960.
+These articles were later complied into a Yomiuri Prize–winning book, My Japanese Language Classroom (私の國語敎室, Watashi no kokugokyōshitsu), which was released in 1960.
 In the book, Fukuda argues that words are not mere "tools for the transmission of culture", but culture itself, rejecting rationalist pretexts for reform with the riposte: "Does writing exist for the typewriter, or the typewriter for writing?"
 Fukuda was also a founding member of the Council for Language Matters (國語問題協議會, Kokugo mondai kyōgikai), a group established in 1959 to resist the reform-driven National Language Council.
 Fukuda's efforts contributed to the reconsideration of the reform programme, and in 1966, the Ministry of Education announced that it was abandoning long-standing plans to eliminate the use of Chinese characters in the Japanese language.
+My Japanese Language Classroom came to be considered a "bible" for proponents of the pre-war orthography.

 Fukuda also continued to translate Shakespeare's work, completing all of the major plays by 1966.
 These translations were emblematic of Fukuda's belief in "speech drama", and placed emphasis on the theatricality of language, with "sharp, rhythmical" wordings optimised for performance.
-At the Bungakuza, he directed productions of Macbeth in 1958, Othello in 1960, and Julius Caeser in 1961.

-Fukuda criticised the Anpo protests against the US–Japan security treaty in the 1960 essay "Return to Common Sense" (常識に還れ, Jōshiki ni kaere), which was published in Shinchō.
+At the Bungakuza, he directed productions of Macbeth in 1958, Othello in 1960, and Julius Caesar in 1961.
+He also continued to write political commentary, such as the 1960 essay "Return to Common Sense" (常識に還れ, Jōshiki ni kaere), which was published in Shinchō.
+In the essay, Fukuda criticised the Anpo protests against the US–Japan security treaty.
 He argued that peace could not be maintained without force, rejecting Masao Maruyama's proposal of disarmament and neutrality for Japan.